link1905/Unity-SummerRest/README.md

         private void HandleError(ResponseError error) { ... }
     }
    ```
-- Simple methods only provide you with the response body, in case you want to delve into the response.
+- Simple methods only provide you with a response body, in case you want to delve into the response.
 You should consider leveraging detailed methods. **Please note that you must call `IWebResponse<>.Dispose()` after finishing using it (or wrap it with a `using` statement)**
   ```csharp
   private void DoDetailedRequest()
   {